F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 # Testing - Google Test
+Google test is a c++ testing framework that can be used to write unit tests.
+As it is not officially shipped with vcpkg, we have to use `FetchContent` to download it.
+The basic usage is as follows:

+1. Add the `googletest` to the project using `FetchContent`
+2. Add the test target using `add_executable`
+3. Link the test target with the `gtest` and `gtest_main` targets

+Optionally, if we want the tests to be run automatically by the `ctest`, we add the `gtest_discover_tests` command to the `CMakeLists.txt`.

 ## Debugging tests

 To debug a test, you need to run it with the flag some flags:

 - `--gtest_break_on_failure`.
 This flag breaks the test on a failed test or failed assertion.
 - `--gtest_catch_exceptions=0`.
 This flag stops google test from catching exceptions, hence the program breaks at the place where the exception occurred, which is what you want
 - `--gtest_filter=Some_test_prefix*` for choosing just some tests

 Also, you need to run tests from Visual Studio, otherwise, the program ends when clicking on the retry button.

 # Visual Studio Errors

 ## False errors appears in a file / in many files

 1. close visual studio